Study of neutrinoless double beta decay in the Standard Model extended with sterile neutrinos: Results and discussions

-Now, the reliability of the obtained values of CPV phases and mixing angles can be verified through the reconciliation of predicted value of BR of $\mu \rightarrow e \gamma$ and through the extent of non-unitarity arising due to admixture of active-sterile mixing.
-The complementary discussion regarding $\mu \rightarrow e \gamma$ decay is done in the appendix (\ref{app:mu-e-gamma}).
+The role of CPV phases can play an important role in determining the masses of sterile states through an exact seesaw relation and their subsequent contribution to the $\lvert m_{ee}\rvert$.
+Now, the reliability of the obtained values of CPV phases and mixing angles can be verified through the reconciliation of predicted value of the BR of $\mu \rightarrow e \gamma$ and through the extent of non-unitarity arising due to admixture of active-sterile mixing.

-\section{Compatibility with the non-unitary Range}
+\section{Compatibility with the non-unitary range}

-The mixing among active and sterile neutrinos introduces non-unitarity in the the mixing matrix of the active neutrino sector.
-As a result the matrices $V$ and $R$ receive several phenomenological constraints.
-The quantities of interest are : (i) $\left| VV^{\dagger} \right|$ (ii) $\left| V \right|$ and (iii) $\lvert R \lvert$.
-In this section we calculate the last three quantities using the values of various parameters that has gone in to the calculation of $\lvert m_{ee} \lvert$ in section (\ref{sec:result}) and compare them with the constraints coming from relevant observations.
+The mixing among active and sterile neutrinos introduces non-unitarity into the mixing matrix of the active neutrino sector.
+As a result, the matrices $V$ and $R$ receive several phenomenological constraints.
+The quantities of interest are (i) $\left| VV^{\dagger} \right|$, (ii) $\left| V \right|$, and (iii) $\lvert R \lvert$.
+In this section, we calculate the last three quantities using the values of various parameters input into the calculation of $\lvert m_{ee} \lvert$ in section (\ref{sec:result}) and compare them with the constraints coming from relevant observations.

-Due to the non-unitary in the lepton mixing, the expression for the oscillation probability gets altered (details can be found in Refs. \cite{Antusch:2006vwa, Blennow:2016jkn, Escrihuela:2015wra, Antusch:2009pm}).
+Due to the non-unitary in the lepton mixing, the expression for the oscillation probability gets altered (details can be found in Refs. \cite{Antusch:2006vwa, Blennow:2016jkn, Escrihuela:2015wra, Antusch:2009pm, Forero:2021azc}).
 The modified oscillation probability subsequently triggers the zero-distance effect which in turn imposes stringent limits on the order of deviation from unitarity (maximum up to the the order of $\mathcal{O}(10^{-2})$ \cite{Xing:2007zj, Xing:2009in}).
-In addition to neutrino oscillation phenomena, the presence of non-unitary has impact on electroweak interactions \cite{Antusch:2016brq, Abada:2007ux} and cLFV processes \cite{Dinh:2012bp, BaBar:2009hkt}.
-The expressions for various electroweak precision observables and branching ratios of lepton flavour violating decays of charged lepton get corrected by the hermitian combination $\left| VV^{\dagger} \right|$ \cite{Antusch:2006vwa, Das:2017nvm, Antusch:2014woa, Antusch:2016brq}.
+In addition to neutrino oscillation phenomena, the presence of non-unitary impacts on electroweak interactions \cite{Antusch:2016brq, Abada:2007ux} and cLFV processes \cite{Dinh:2012bp, BaBar:2009hkt}.
+The expressions for various electroweak precision observables and branching ratios of lepton flavor- violating decays of a charged lepton get corrected by the Hermitian combination $\left| VV^{\dagger} \right|$ \cite{Antusch:2006vwa, Das:2017nvm, Antusch:2014woa, Antusch:2016brq}.
 The range of values of the elements of $\left| VV^{\dagger} \right|$ matrix using the parameter space of our model is given as follows: